Half-Life: Alyx: Writing

-The new writers identified three problems.
+The new writing team identified three problems.
 First, the nature of a prequel meant that players knew the characters would survive, reducing suspense.
-Second, the story did not have an impact on the overall Half-Life story; the writers did not want it to feel "just like a hermetically sealed short story in the world of Half-Life".
+Second, the story did not have an impact on the overall Half-Life story; the writers did not want Alyx to feel "just like a hermetically sealed short story in the world of Half-Life".
 Third, the game had to end with the powerful G-Man giving Alyx something for freeing him.
 The team wanted the ending to have a meaningful impact and end the "narrative limbo" fans had been in since Episode Two.

 Having Alyx and the G-Man travel forward in time and rescue Eli at the end of Episode Two was suggested by the character artist Jim Murray.
 The team was reluctant, as this undid the Episode Two cliffhanger, but were intrigued by the questions it raised about the world and how it pushed the Half-Life story forward.
 The change required Valve to create new assets, such as the Episode Two White Forest helicopter hangar and models for Dog, the older Eli, and Gordon Freeman.
 The red herring, wherein Alyx believes she is rescuing Gordon Freeman before discovering the G-Man, was conceived by Vanaman late in production.
 As there was no character model for the Combine scientist Alyx overhears, the scene was animated in shadow play.

 While previous Valve games use silent protagonists, the writers found that having Alyx speak improved the storytelling.
 They added radio dialog between Alyx and Russell as a simple way to "bring the energy up" whenever needed.
-The final script ran to 280 pages, compared to 128 pages for Half-Life 2 and 18 for Half-Life.
+The final script was 280 pages long, compared to 128 pages for Half-Life 2 and 18 for Half-Life.